 Zero Waste Kitchen

-We do own a set of muffin liners but more often I just bake cake type cookies directly on a tray rather than in little moulds.
+I also bake cake type cookies directly on a tray rather than in little moulds.

 We don’t use a water filter but if you do then take a look at charcoal filters.
 I’ve heard good things about them.
 This is how they work.

-If you’re civilised napkin users then get some cloth ones or hem some squares of spare fabric.
+If you’re civilized napkin users then get some cloth ones or hem some squares of spare fabric.